Ebazhanov/linkedin-skill-assessments-quizzes/agile-methodologies/agile-methodologies-quiz.md

 - [x] Refactoring is used to fix bugs
 - [ ] Refactoring improves the design of the system
 - [ ] Refactoring improves the maintainability of the code

+#### Q107.
+In the Scaled Agile Framework, consecutive iterations are grouped together into a PI.
+What is a PI?

+- [ ] Project Increment
+- [ ] Portfolio Increment
+- [ ] Product Increment
+- [ ] Program Increment